fogg-lab/characterizing-ecm-transcriptome-of-endometriosis/README.md

 **Example - Performing differential gene expression analysis with a filter list**

-In this example, we are running the `dgea.R` script with the following parameters:
+In this example, we will run the `dgea.R` script with the following parameters:

 - `counts_filepath`: The file `all_phases_all_genes_counts.tsv` contains count data.
 - `coldata_filepath`: The file `all_phases_coldata.tsv` contains sample conditions, e.g. healthy/endometriosis.